 - The seven spikes of the crown symbolize the Seven Seas across which liberty should be spread

 - 300 different types of hammer were used to create the copper structure

 - The light green color of Lady Liberty (called a patina) is the result of natural weathering of the copper.

 Tickets to Liberty Island

-With Big Bus tours you'll catch sight of the Statue from Manhattan's Battery Park.
+With our New York bus tours you'll catch sight of the Statue from Manhattan's Battery Park.
 But why not catch a ferry and be awestruck by Lady Liberty, up close and personal?
 The Liberty Ferry stops off at both Ellis Island and Liberty Island, and includes entry to the Ellis Island Immigration Museum.
-We offer several ticket packages that combine a return Liberty Ferry pass with our hop-on, hop off bus tours, including:

 *Please note that these ticket packages do not include internal access to the Statue of Liberty monument.